monasca/monasca-perf/README.md

 a few performance testing tools

+agent_simulator.py - sends requests once (default) or continously simulating agents on servers.

+  python agent_simulatory.py

 perfprocess.py - sends x requests as fast as it can and exits.

-  to run it:

-  time python perfprocess.py > out 2>&1 &
+  time python perfprocess.py
-  tail -f out